-From the mansions of Beverly Hills to the hipster bars of Silver Lake, LA charms visitors to its palm tree-lined streets.
-But if you’re pondering becoming a resident you’ll want to get a handle on the true cost of living in the City of Angels.
-Will your income provide you with enough money to live in Entourage-style splendor?
-Find out with our guide to the cost of living in Los Angeles.
+From the mansions of Beverly Hills to the hipster bars of Silver Lake, Los Angeles charms visitors to its palm tree-lined streets.
+But if you’re pondering becoming a resident, you’ll want to get a handle on the true cost of living in the City of Angels.
+First and foremost, LA’s housing costs are fairly high.
+However, the prices here aren’t quite as high as other California cities, namely San Diego and San Francisco.

 LA Home Prices

 From 2000 to 2018, homes in Los Angeles have appreciated in value by 207.36%, according to NeighborhoodScout.
 Because of this, Los Angeles has developed into one of the strongest housing markets in the country.

 A 2018 report by the National Association of Realtors states that the median sales price for a single-family home in the LA metro area is $576,100.
 This is better than New York City, which boasts a $403,900 median.
 But other California metro areas beat out LA, like San Francisco and San Diego.
 In San Fran, the median home sales price is $952,400, while San Diego sits at $626,000.

 In general, rentals in Los Angeles are fairly expensive.
 Despite this, LA is one of the few cities across the U.S. that houses more renters than homeowners.
 More specifically, only 36% of LA residents own a home, while 64% pay rent.

 According to March 2019 data from Apartment List, the median rents for studio, one bedroom, two bedroom and three bedroom apartments in LA are all above the national medians.
 Here’s a detailed breakdown: